dwolfe884/dwolfe884.github.io/_posts/2021-08-17-Dodgy_Databases.md

 One of our most senior engineers wrote this database code, it's super well commented code, but it does seem like they have a bit of a god complex.
 See if you can help them out.
 ```
-We are give the source code for a simple service running that just takes in a username and adds that username to some backend databse
+We are give the source code for a simple service running that just takes in a username and adds that username to some backend database.
 ## Methodology
 This challenge was under the pwn/reversing category.
 I first looked through the provided .c file for any obvious issues.
 The first noteworthy line of code I could find was on line 204.

 ![Free Vulnerability](/images/database/freeVuln.PNG)

-In this snippet we can see the memory holding the admin object being freed and then immediantly creating a new user object after that.
-This sequence of events casues a ```Use-After-Free``` vulnerability since the now freed admin object is still being passed into the ```users_register_user``` function.
-On top of that, because these objects are the same size and structure, it's very likley that our new user object would reuse some/all of the memory originally allocated for the admin object.
+In this snippet we can see the memory holding the admin object being freed and then immediately creating a new user object after that.
+This sequence of events causes a ```Use-After-Free``` vulnerability since the now freed admin object is still being passed into the ```users_register_user``` function.
+On top of that, because these objects are the same size and structure, it's very likely that our new user object would reuse some/all of the memory originally allocated for the admin object.

 I continued to read through this source code and found our goal, in this case where the flag is printed to the screen.
 ![Goal](/images/database/goal.PNG)